 -

-Ryan is the son of David Weathers, former pitcher in the Majors for 19 years, mostly with the Reds, but nine different teams overall.
+Ryan is the son of David "Stormy" Weathers, former pitcher in the Majors for 19 years, mostly with the Reds, but nine different teams overall.

 Loretto, Tennessee High School coach Gary Lamm said he knew Ryan Weathers would be a special player years ago when his dad used to work out at the school when he was in the offseason with the Reds.